-As of 2016, a new Library and Arts Center was in the planning stages.
-This facility will be located in the lot behind the Stater Brothers Market on Lakeview Ave. where it meets Lemon Dr., just north of Yorba Linda Blvd., near the new Town Center development.
-This lot was once known as the Strawberry Field.
+As of 2016, a new Library and Arts Center was in the planning stages, to be located in a lot behind the Stater Brothers Market on Lakeview Ave. and Lemon Dr., just north of Yorba Linda Blvd., near the Yorba Linda Town Center.

-In April 2019, the groundbreaking for the new Yorba Linda Public Library and the Yorba Linda Department of Parks and Recreation arts-related buildings took place.
+On January 5, 2019, the groundbreaking for the new Yorba Linda Public Library and the Yorba Linda Cultural Arts Center took place.

 José Antonio Yorba was born in San Sadurni de Noya, Spain.

 July: The Gaspar de Portola Expedition explored the area we now call Orange County.
 José Antonio Yorba was a member of this expedition.

 November 1: Father Junipero Serra celebrated a mass officially marking the founding of Mission San Juan Capistrano.

 August 4: Bernardo Yorba, the son of José Antonio Yorba, was born in San Diego.

 July 1: Juan Antonio Yorba and his nephew, Juan Peralta, received from the Spanish government a land grant of 62,512 acres known as Rancho Santiago de Santa Ana.
 The towns of Olive, Orange, Villa Park, Santa Ana, Tustin and Costa Mesa were later developed from this acreage.